 Encouraging healthy habits

-When your child’s headaches start cropping up, take a look at his or her lifestyle habits, says Dr. Rothner.
-To minimize the likelihood of headache, encourage your child to:
+“When your child’s headaches start cropping up, take a look at their lifestyle and behavioral habits,” says Dr. Rothner.

 - Eat three meals a day with healthy snacks in between.